Carpenter Insurance

 Do carpentry businesses need to be licensed, bonded, and insured?

-The type of carpentry work you do and the laws in your specific state will determine the requirements for licenses, permits, and bonds you need.
 There are specific instances when your carpentry business can benefit from obtaining the right licenses, bonds, and permits, such as:

 • Accepting large-scale or particular projects.
 You might need a permit for a specific project.
 Such as, building a structure of a certain height, or converting one type of room into another, could require a permit.
 Again, this depends on your state laws.

-Because of this, your insurance needs will most likely be determined by licenses, permits, and bonds.
+As a result, your insurance needs will most likely be determined by licenses, permits, and bonds.
 For example, most general contractors need to buy commercial general liability insurance to apply for licensure in their state.

 What other insurance policies do carpenters need?